shimataro/ssh-key-action/README.md

 ### How do I use encrypted SSH key?

 This action doesn't support encrypted key directly.
-Here are some methods:
+Here are some solutions:

 * decrypting key beforehand: best bet, and works on any VM
 * `sshpass` command: next best bet, but not supported on Windows
-* `expect` command: please be careful not to expose passphrase to console
+* `expect` command: be careful not to expose passphrase to console
-* `SSH_ASKPASS` environment variable: it may be troublesome
+* `SSH_ASKPASS` environment variable: might be troublesome

 ### Which one is the best way for transferring files, "direct SCP/SFTP/rsync" or "SCP/SFTP/rsync via bastion"?